Kolmogorov-size particles in homogeneous and isotropic turbulence: Mathematical formulations and numerical method

 We consider a turbulent flow in a triperiodic box of size $L=2\pi$ laden with $N$ spherical particles; see figure \ref{fig:setup}.
 The carrier flow is governed by the incompressible Navier--Stokes equations

 where $\bm{u}=(u,v,w)$ is the fluid velocity, $p$ is the reduced pressure, and $\rho_f$ and $\nu$ are the fluid density and kinematic viscosity.
 At the right-hand-side of the momentum equation $\bm{f}$ is the Arnold-Beltrami-Childress (ABC) cellular forcing \citep{podvigina-pouquet-1994} used to inject energy at the largest scales and sustain turbulence, while $\bm{f}^{\leftarrow p}$ is the force the particles exert on the fluid phase.
+In this work $\bm{f}^{\leftarrow p}$ is non null for PR-DNS only.